JuanVillegas95/PurrfectTiming/README.md

 ## Acknowledgments

-- Images: All monkey and cat images used in the app are either created by us or sourced from [source name], used under [license name].
+- Images: All monkey and cat images used in the app are created by [@frosted_violet](https://www.instagram.com/frosted_violet/)